georchestra/georchestra/docs/admin_guide/datahub/index.en.md

 The `default.toml` file is the main configuration file for the datahub.
 It is located in the `datahub/conf` subfolder of the [georchestra datadir](https://github.com/georchestra/datadir/).
 Below are the main sections in the file.

+Full configuration can be found in the [geonetwork-ui documentation](https://geonetwork.github.io/geonetwork-ui/main/docs/guide/configure.html)

 ## Global settings

 The most important parameter is `geonetwork4_api_url` which should point at the API of the geonetwork instance.
 The default value `/geonetwork/srv/api` is a sensible one if datahub is installed on the same domain as geonetwork.